 You must be trusting and trustworthy, flexible and friendly for homestays to be an appropriate choice for you.
-You also have to be patient -- the Servas interview process takes at least four weeks, probably longer.
-As a Servas traveler, you'll also have to write a travel report when you return.
+You also have to be patient -- the Servas interview process takes at least three weeks.
 CouchSurfing.com is looser and much more in touch with social media -- providing plenty of opportunities to connect with locals and other travelers.
-If you go it on your own through word of mouth, use caution.

 A Paris apartment, a villa in the Caribbean, a log cabin in Vermont ... vacation rentals offer unique and affordable lodging around the globe.
 Because they tend to be more spacious than hotel rooms, they're a particularly good bargain for families and groups who can divvy up the cost.
 And having your own kitchen can save you big bucks on restaurants.
-Learn more in Vacation Rentals: Right for You?.
+Learn more in Vacation Rentals: A Traveler's Guide.

 The many options in vacation rentals means this choice is great for a variety of trips.
-If you appreciate the convenience and savings of having kitchen -- even laundry -- access during your trip, a vacation rental is for you.
+If you appreciate the convenience and savings of having kitchen and/or laundry access during your trip, a vacation rental is for you.
 And if you're traveling with a group of friends or family, having everyone gathered in one home can be priceless.

 If there's going to be a fight over who gets the master suite, avoid holiday havoc by checking the floorplan of your rental and deciding ahead of time who gets which room.
 A rental agreement is a binding contract, so if there's a chance your vacation plans may change, stick with a hotel.